Workday Integration Consulting

 Matthew Hurley

-You implemented Workday.
+You went live with Workday.

 "We're still doing this manually?"